How do ginger roots help to sleep? The benefits, side effects, and Recipes

 Ginger tea is the most popular way of consuming ginger roots.
 You might have heard of older people advising you to take ginger tea.

 Take some ginger root and boil it with water.
-You might add half a spoon sweetener to enhance its taste.
+You might add half a spoon of sweetener to enhance its taste.
 Here’s your ginger-based tea, indeed the wonderful cure for sleep disorders.

 Ginger tea can also be your go-to drink beverage whenever you feel nauseating.